qingreee1/material-theme-jetbrains-docs/docs/acknowledgements.md

 I also want to thank the guys at [Gridster Digitalmind](http://gridster.digitalmind.ch/) with their ++Material Jekyll template++ which was a solid base for the documentation design.

+Thanks also for the guys at [Materialize CSS](http://materializecss.com) for the CSS and Javascript used in this documentation, as well as their beautiful website design.

+Thanks for [Algolia](https://community.algolia.com/docsearch/) for the implementation of the search component and its easy installation.

 And of course thanks to Jetbrains for their IDEs, Google for their Material Design, Disqus for the comments plugin, Travis CI, JFormDesigner for the UI Designer plugin, [Vladsch](http://vladsch.com/product/markdown-navigator) for his Markdown navigator plugin, and of course all the other plugin creators for the plugins I use for development.

 #### Pledgers